-The surface expression of hydrocarbon seepage and hydrocarbon-induced alteration of soils and sediments can take many forms including (1) anomalous hydrocarbon concentrations in soils, sediments, and waters; (2) microbiological anomalies and the formation of "paraffin dirt"; (3) mineralogic changes such as formation of calcite, pyrite, uranium, elemental sulfur, and certain magnetic iron oxides and sulfides; (4) bleaching of redbeds; (5) clay mineral alteration; (6) electrochemical changes; (7) electromagnetic and telluric changes, (8) radiation anomalies; and (9) biogeochemical and geobotanical anomalies.
-These different manifestations have led to development of an equally varied number of geochemical and non-seismic geophysical exploration techniques.
-These include direct and indirect geochemical methods, magnetic and electrical methods, radioactivity-based methods, and remote sensing methods.
+Surface manifestations of hydrocarbon seepage and microseepage can take many forms, including (1) anomalous hydrocarbon concentrations in sediments; (2) microbiological anomalies; (3) mineralogic changes such as the formation of calcite, pyrite, uranium, elemental sulfur, and certain magnetic iron oxides and sulfides; (4) bleaching of red beds; (5) clay mineral changes; (6) acoustic anomalies; (7) electrochemical changes; (8) radiation anomalies; and (9) biogeochemical and geobotanical anomalies.
+These varied expressions of hydrocarbon seepage have led to the development and marketing of an equally diverse number of hydrocarbon detection methods.
+These include direct and indirect surface chemical methods, magnetic and electrical methods, radioactivity-based methods, and satellite remote sensing methods.
+Each has its proponents; each claims success; and all compete for the explorationists' attention and dollars.
+Is it any wonder many explorationists are confused, or at least skeptical?

-What are the benefits of using geochemical and non-seismic hydrocarbon detection methods in conjunction with conventional exploration methods?
-In a review of more than 1100 US and International wildcat wells - all drilled after completion of geochemical or non-seismic hydrocarbon detection surveys - more than 80% of wells drilled on prospects associated with positive hydrocarbon anomalies resulted in commercial discoveries; in contrast, only 13% of wells drilled on prospects not associated with such anomalies resulted in discoveries.
-Although these methods cannot replace conventional exploration methods, they can be a powerful complement to them.
+What are the benefits of using geochemical and non-seismic geophysical hydrocarbon detection methods in conjunction with conventional exploration methods?
+A review of more than 2700 US and international wildcat wells - all drilled after completion of geochemical or non-seismic geophysical hydrocarbon detection surveys - showed that >80% of wells drilled on prospects associated with positive hydrocarbon microseepage anomalies resulted in commercial discoveries.
+In contrast, only 11% of wells drilled on prospects without such anomalies resulted in oil or gas discoveries.

+Clearly, the benefits of such hydrocarbon detection surveys are significant.
+Although these geochemical and non-seismic methods cannot replace conventional exploration methods, they can be a powerful complement to them because they provide evidence of hydrocarbons in the prospect or area of interest.
 The need for such an integrated exploration strategy cannot be overemphasized.
-This presentation will be illustrated with examples from geochemical surveys, aeromagnetic-micromagnetic surveys, passive and active electromagnetic surveys, and remote sensing data.
+This presentation will be illustrated with examples from satellite remote sensing data, surface geochemical surveys, aeromagnetics/micromagnetic surveys, and passive and active electromagnetic.